-Chances are that today you have experienced frustrations in dealing with a product or a service that’s provided to you.
-The reason for this frustration is the gap in expectations of what we think we will experience, such as ease of use, versus what we actually find when interacting with the service or product.
+Chances are that today you have experienced frustrations in dealing with a product or a service that you were trying to transact or use.
+You were experiencing a gap between what you expected from the experience versus what you actually found when interacting with the service or product.

 According to a study conducted by McKinsey & Co. the key to good customer experiences are two fold: 1) understanding and investing in key drivers of satisfaction 2) minimizing poor experiences and gaining better understanding of what the customer really values, supported by analytical data.

 Customers demand consistency of service, constant availability, supplier transparency, effortless transactions, and immediate resolution of the issues they face.
 Customers’ expectations of transacting and using a service or product is constantly evolving and their loyalties are shifting based on the quality of the experience and have many options to choose from.

 To effectively market, sell, and support their products and services and retain the customers at every stage of the trasnaction lifecycle, companies must deeply understand the customer experiences by listening to, and understanding, the customers’ relationship with the company’s products or services.
 Companies must understand the scenarios that form customer’s perceptions of quality and work diligently to close the gap between what they are delivering and match them against what they know or anticipate about the customers’ wants and desires.